Home » Indian Polity » Tribunals in India

 Tribunals for Other Matters

 Part XIV-A of the Indian Constitution contains the provisions pertaining to the Tribunals for Other Matters.
 Article 323-B gives state governments the authority to create Tribunals in addition to the federal government.
-For other subjects, the Tribunals in India have comprehensive authority over issues such as taxation, foreign exchange, land reforms, import and export, industrial and labour, state legislatures and parliamentary elections, the cap on urban property, foodstuffs, rent, and tenant rights.
+In India, tribunals have broad authority over various topics, including taxation, foreign exchange, land reforms, imports and exports, labor issues, state laws, parliamentary elections, limits on urban property, food supplies, rent, and tenant rights.

 Difference Between Tribunals and Court